-An SBA CAPLine is a line of credit up to $5 million that can be used as often as it’s repaid.
-The SBA offers four CAPLine programs that are meant to fill different cash flow needs, including seasonal funding, specific contract financing, funding to construct residential or commercial real estate, and general working capital financing.
+Small Business Administration (SBA) CAPLines (SBA lines of credit) provide businesses with up to $5 million for recurring cash flow needs.
+The SBA offers four CAPLine programs that are meant to fill different business needs, including seasonal funding, specific contract financing, funding to construct residential or commercial real estate, and general working capital financing.

-Types of SBA CAPLines at a Glance
+Types of SBA CAPLines

 Type of CAPLine